pelican-eggs/eggs/steamcmd_servers/risk_of_rain_2/README.md

 ## Server Ports

-The RoR2 server requires a single port for access.
+The Risk of Rain 2 server requires a single port for access.
+Steam Query ports are optional for server listing, which might not always function properly, and as such direct IP connection might be required.

 | Port  | default |
 |-------|---------|